North Queensland: Transport

 The region is serviced by Townsville Airport which is ranked as the 11th busiest airport in Australia.
 The airport was granted international status in 1980 and plans to return to international services in 2025.
 Along the coast, the Bruce Highway passes from the south through to the north of the region.
 The Flinders Highway links Townsville with Charters Towers and the Peak Downs Highway extends west from Mackay.
 The Tilt Train and Spirit of Queensland travel the North Coast railway line along the coast.

 Proposed State of North Queensland

 Throughout the years, there have been many calls for the formation of a new state.
-Many proposals have been drawn up, regarding the borders, name and the debate over which town will become the capital.
+Many proposals have been drawn up, regarding the borders, name and the debate over which town will become the capital (options include Mackay, Townsville City, or Cairns).